10 Planner supplies that will help you plan your week faster

 3. A notebook with lines or dot grid

 If you already use a bullet journal you’ll already know how much time notebooks with dot grid paper save when creating spreads.
-After recently trialing using a bullet journal for a month I definitely have to agree!
 It’s much easier to use a built in guide and it keeps all the boxes for each day / planning category straight and aligned.

-Cheaper dot grid notebooks don’t tend to have the page numbers pre-printed (such as Minimalism Art).
-However, I do think it’s well worth the splurge for a notebook that has page numbers pre-printed – much quicker to find the page you’re looking for.
+Cheaper dot grid notebooks usually don’t have numbered pages and the paper is usually so thin that pen ink either bleeds through or has really bad ghosting.
+I do think it’s well worth the splurge for a notebook that has good quality paper.
+Notebooks with pre-printed page numbers and multiple ribbon bookmarks in different colors will help you quickly to find the page you’re looking for.

 Related: Scribbles That Matter Notebook Review